Tutorial: Azure Active Directory integration with GitHub

 Navigate to Enterprise applications.
 Then go to All applications.

-In the results panel, select GitHub, and then click Add button to add the application.
+In the search box, type GitHub, select GitHub from result panel then click Add button to add the application.

 In this section, you configure and test Azure AD single sign-on with GitHub based on a test user called "Britta Simon".